Michael Dorman

-Michael Dorman is a New Zealand actor, resident in Australia.
-He is best known for his starring roles as Tom Wilcox in Wonderland (2013–2015), John Tavner in Patriot (2015–2018), NASA astronaut Gordo Stevens in For All Mankind (2019–2021), and the title character in Joe Pickett (2021–2023).
+Michael Dorman is a New Zealand-born Australian actor.
+He is best known for his starring roles as Tom Wilcox in Wonderland (2013–2015), John Tavner in Patriot (2015–2018), NASA astronaut Gordo Stevens in For All Mankind (2019–2021; 2026), and the title character in Joe Pickett (2021–2023).

 Early life and education

 Michael Dorman was born in Auckland, New Zealand.
-His mother's side of the family is Māori (specifically, Ngāti Porou people from the east coast of the north island), and his father's ancestors are Pākehā.
+His mother's side of the family is Māori (specifically, Ngāti Porou people from the east coast of North Island), and his father's ancestors are Pākehā.
 (Note: The Māori term for non-Māori, but most commonly applied to New Zealanders of European descent.)

 He moved to Australia with his family at the age of ten, and settled in Bundaberg, Queensland, where he attended Bundaberg State High School.
-He subsequently studied for a degree in drama at the Queensland University of Technology (QUT) in Brisbane.
+He subsequently studied for a degree in drama at the Queensland University of Technology in Brisbane.

 Career

 Dorman's first role was as Christian on The Secret Life of Us.
 He was a fan of the show when it premiered in 2001 and he was in his final year of university.
 He landed the role in 2002 after having moved to Sydney.

 One of Dorman's breakthrough performances came in the Australian film Suburban Mayhem (2006).
 Other lead roles followed in the Australian films Prime Mover (2009) and Needle (2010), as well as supporting work on further Australian films such as West (2007), Acolytes (2008), Triangle (2009), Daybreakers (2009) and Killer Elite (2011).
 He also featured in a main role as Tom Wilcox in the Australian television comedy-drama Wonderland for the entirety of its run (2013–2015).

 After befriending Russell Crowe while working on The Water Diviner (2014), Crowe paid for Dorman's flight to the United States to further his acting career there.
 He picked up significant roles in TV series For All Mankind and Patriot, and a small role in blockbuster film Pirates of the Caribbean: Dead Men Tell No Tales (2017).

 He returned to Australia and was living there as of 2018.

 Dorman went on to star as Tom Griffin in the horror film The Invisible Man and as Jesse in Hard Luck Love Song (both 2020).

 In 2021, it was announced that he would star as the title character of the American TV series Joe Pickett, based on the books by C. J. Box.
 The show premiered for viewing on the Spectrum Network in December 2021 and Paramount+ streaming service in February 2022.

 He was cast as Gol D. Roger in the 2023 Netflix series One Piece, US/UK/Japan co-production, and played Graham Lawson in the 2024 Netflix Australian series Territory.
 On 20 November 2025, Dorman was announced for ABC television series Treasure & Dirt in the lead role.